quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY enter the draining state from the closing state if it receives a CONNECTION_CLOSE frame, which indicates that the peer is also closing or draining.
 In this case, the draining state ends when the closing state would have ended.
-In other words, the endpoint uses the same end time, but ceases transmission of any packets on this connection.
+In other words, the endpoint uses the same end time but ceases transmission of any packets on this connection.

-### Immediate Close During the Handshake {#immediate-close-hs}
+### Immediate Close during the Handshake {#immediate-close-hs}

 When sending CONNECTION_CLOSE, the goal is to ensure that the peer will process the frame.
 Generally, this means sending the frame in a packet with the highest